 Ticks are parasitic arachnids that require blood for their development.
 Adult ticks are easily distinguished from insects based on the number of legs and body regions present.
 Adult insects have six legs and three major body regions, while adult ticks have eight legs and two major body regions.
 Visit our Tick Gallery to see more pictures of ticks.

+Ticks are active year-round in Marin and Sonoma counties.
 Adult female ticks lay eggs that hatch into six-legged larvae.
 The larvae develop into eight-legged nymphs and eventually into adults.
 Typically, each active life stage feeds on a separate host animal.
 Ticks are widespread and are commonly encountered by those who spend time outdoors- especially hikers and people with dogs.
 Adult ticks are commonly found in high grass, while nymphs are found in leaf litter, on logs and wooden benches in natural areas.

 - Ticks are capable of transmitting a wide variety of protozoan, bacterial, viral and fungal pathogens.
 For more information about the various diseases that ticks have been known to transmit in California, please visit the California Department of Public Health Tick-Borne Diseases webpage.

 - Lyme disease is one tick-borne disease of local concern.
 Click here to learn more about this disease.